Dc-qwerty/Group-4-phase-2-project/README.md

 3. Balancing revenue and ratings requires a mixed strategy—focusing on blockbusters for income and critically acclaimed projects for reputation.

 These insights inform the recommendation that the studio prioritize action and adventure franchises, carefully budget mid-tier original films, and strategically time releases around holiday seasons.

+# Strategic Recommendations

+- Prioritize **action, adventure, and animation** projects for blockbuster returns
+- Allocate mid-range budgets to **critically acclaimed genres** such as drama or documentary
+- **Time releases strategically**—especially around holiday periods
+- Establish **strategic partnerships** with successful studios for enhanced production and distribution

+These insights will serve as the foundation for building a **successful and data-informed movie studio**.